 - Youth and Governance – Matching through Mentorship

-At the regional level, 2015-2019, CGW served as the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya that is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
+At the regional level, 2015-2019, CGW served as the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya which is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
 It is also the Regional leader of the Democracy and Good Governance thematic area at the Regional Civil Society Forum (RCSF) of ICGLR.

 Empowering citizens for quality and effective services delivery in social economic and sustainable development

 - Social justice and democracy